samuelbarata/SEC/README.md

 # CandeeirosBank

-This is a gRPC application, composed of three modules:
+This is a gRPC application, composed of four modules:
 - [contract](contract/) - protocol buffers definition
+- [shared](shared/) - library for shared code
 - [server](server/) - implementation of service
 - [client](client/) - invocation of service